Student Spotlight: Brandon Mattingly

 “I felt that coming to COD would give me an opportunity to strengthen my study skills and become more focused while staying at home, which would better prepare me for USC or UCLA,” he said.

 In 2012, he interned at Marvel Entertainment, where he worked alongside the editorial staff three times a week in their Times Square office as they worked on the print comics for the Ultimate versions of Spider-Man, the X-Men and the Avengers.
-Inside and outside of class, he has been working on original feature-length scripts and television pilots, as well as making a few short films.
+Inside and outside of class, he worked on original feature-length scripts and television pilots, as well as making a few short films.
 He credits fellow classmates and instructors for enriching his work and helping him grow as a writer and a filmmaker.

 2012 College of DuPage